Striving for Sustainable Fashion in the Print-on-Demand Sector

 Our partners facilities in Europe and North America are situated close to our customers’ location.
 So, we can send out products quicker, and shipping distances would reduce, thereby causing a decline in water and air pollution.

-We repurpose products like batteries, plastic, paper and cardboard and energy-saving LED bulbs are used in our fulfillment hubs and offices because we’re tirelessly seeking ways to conserve energy.
-For instance, we relocated our European production site to a Class A structure that was erected with state-of-the-art technologies to prevent energy waste.
+They repurpose products like batteries, plastic, paper and cardboard and energy-saving LED bulbs are used in our fulfillment hubs and offices to conserve energy.

 These days, POD has proved to be a more eco-friendly and less wasteful alternative to the regular bulk production and selling model, which is great news for consumers and businesses.

-When you support Societal you are patronizing a sustainable and eco-friendly fashion business.
+When you support Societal you are patronizing a eco-couscous clothing label.

 What happens next?